 Arboretum Trails: Peavy Arboretum provides a number of short, wide, and generally flat walking paths weaving through trees native to the Pacific Northwest, as well as trees from other parts of the world.
 Walk through a grove of giant sequoias, admire the towering western red cedars along Redcedar Run Trail, sit and quietly observe the aquatic life at Randal Pond, and stroll through a field of camas which blooms purple in April and May.
 Trees are marked with identification posts so you can learn a little bit while you’re having some fun.
 For a more educational experience, print this brochure to take a self-guided tour and learn about the history of Peavy Arboretum and the trees growing here!

-Peavy Lodge is available to rent for weddings, retreats, meetings, and other events.
-The updated Lodge has a capacity of 50 for indoor-only events and 100 for indoor-outdoor events.
-Amenities include tables, chairs, WiFi, projector/screen, A/V system, and a catering kitchen.
-The 2,800 sqft deck is wonderful for receptions and weddings where you and your guests can experience the beauty of the Arboretum all around you.
-During the first-year soft launch, the fee to rent the facility ranges from $600-2,500 depending on use and services requested.
-If you would like more information on reservations, please fill out this request form.
+Peavy Lodge is available to rent for meetings, conferences, retreats, and other work events.
+The updated lodge has a maximum capacity of 50 people.
+Amenities include tables, chairs, WiFi, projector/screen, A/V system, and a catering kitchen, and a 2,200 square-foot deck where you and your group can experience the beauty of Peavy Arboretum all around you.
+If you would like more information on reservations and rental rates, please fill out the inquiry form.
 If you have any questions, email Rona Bryan, Event Coordinator.

 A Civilian Conservation Corps (CCC)-era building, the former Peavy Lodge was used by the State Board of Forestry and Oregon State College for in-service projects.
 The building, which had a mess hall, dormitory space, and classrooms, burned in March 1948.
 The new Peavy Lodge was reconstructed and used by the State Board of Forestry until 1970 when the School of Forestry donated the building to Oregon State University as a “gathering place for social events, meetings and planning sessions.”
 In 2022, renovations of the building were completed by the College of Forestry, including a new 2800 square foot deck donated by Stella-Jones and Lakeside Lumber along with new flooring, an updated kitchen, and an audio-visual system.